sara-sabr/github-evaluation/slide-one.md

 ### Manager

-For quality insurance, managers could request reviews, review someone's code, respond to reviews and approve pull requests.
+For quality insurance, managers will learn how to request reviews, review someone's code, respond to reviews and approve pull requests.